Sarah Burns

 “From the Barbary Pirates to ISIS: America’s Long History of Fighting State-Sponsored Terrorism” (with Jordan Miller), at APSA, Washington, DC, September 2019

-“The Politics of War Powers: The Cold War,” at Shawnee Trail Conference, Kinder Institute, University of Missouri, Columbia, MO
+“The Politics of War Powers: The Cold War,” at Shawnee Trail Conference, Kinder Institute, University of Missouri, Columbia, MO, April 2019

 “War Powers in the Washington, Jefferson, and Madison Administrations,” at APSA, Boston, MA, September 2018